 Failing to calculate NRST correctly can lead to surprise expenses at closing or penalties if underpaid.

-Key issues your lawyer will look for:
+Key issues your lawyer will review include:

 Because non-residents often buy remotely, clarity in the APS becomes even more important.